How to Make Water Kefir

 Activate Water Kefir Grains (skip if grains are active):

-- Add 3 cups of cold water into a quart-size glass jar and stir in all the hot sugar water.
+• Add 3 cups of cold water into a quart-size glass jar and stir in all the hot sugar water.
 The water should be room temperature.
-Add the optional molasses to give the grains an added boost.1 TBS Unsulphered Molasses
+Add the optional molasses to give the grains an added boost.

 First Fermentation:

-- At this point, you can strain the water kefir grains (repeat the process without discarding any water now) and consume this first ferment, but it will likely taste flat and like lightly sweetened water.
-I recommend a second ferment for additional flavoring and natural carbonation.
+• At this point, you can strain the water kefir grains (repeat the process without discarding any water now) and consume this first ferment, but it will likely taste flat and like lightly sweetened water.

 Second Fermentation & Flavorings: